krateoplatformops/finops-operator-scraper/README.md

 - Access to a Kubernetes v1.11.3+ cluster.

 ### Dependencies
-You need to install CrateDB in the cluster and configure the Krateo Database Webservice.
+You need to install CrateDB in the cluster and configure the [finops-database-handler](https://github.com/krateoplatformops/finops-database-handler).

 ### Installation with HELM
 ```sh